ncatlab/nlab-content/pages/269.md

 Notice the $Id$-labels, which indicate that the edges and faces labeled by them are "thin" in much the same way as an [[identity]] [[morphism]] is thin (notice however that a cubical set by itself is not equipped with a notion of composition of cubes.
 If it were, we'd call it a [[cubical category]]).

 In an ordinary cubical set all degeneracy maps act in the kind of way depicted above.
 One might also want to require a cubical set to contain "thin" cells between equal _adjacent_ faces.
-These **extra degeneracy maps** act by sending 1-cells into degenerate 2-cells of the form
+These **extra degeneracy maps** act by sending 1-cells to degenerate 2-cells of the form

 $$\left(\array{
 a&\stackrel{f}{\to}&b